2 Integrating Salesforce with Excel, SQL Server, and QuickBooks

 17. In the Data Type field, choose Date.

-18. In the Parameter Name field, type 0.
+18. In the Parameter Name field, enter 0.
 Then choose OK.

 20. Choose the Start button to retrieve and insert the Salesforce data into SQL Server.

-This example shows how to use the Easysoft's Salesforce.com ODBC driver and Quickbooks ODBC driver to merge information stored in the Salesforce.com Account table and the Quickbooks Customer table.
-Because SSIS is used to control the merge, it is possible to change the solution and alter what data gets merged or merge different data.
-Salesforce.com and Quickbooks themselves are not changed, i.e. no tables are created in either product to facilitate the merge.
+This example shows how to use the Easysoft's Salesforce ODBC driver and Quickbooks ODBC driver to merge information stored in the Salesforce Account table and the Quickbooks Customer table.
+Because SSIS is used to control the merge, it's possible to change the solution and alter what data gets merged or merge different data.
+Salesforce and Quickbooks themselves are not changed, that is, no tables are created in either product to facilitate the merge.

 The resultant merged data is written to a delimited file, which can then be imported into other applications such as Microsoft Excel.
 This scenario is illustrated in the image shown at the start of the article.